cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 For iOS must of the setup is done by using Cocoa Pods.
 Let's start there and run `npx pod-install`.

-And for Android, let's finish the **react-navigation** setup process, by opeong the file `android/app/src/main/java/com/chatapp/MainActivity.java` and this is mostly because of the react-navigation version we use for this guide wich is v5.X
+And for Android, let's finish the **react-navigation** setup process, by opening the file `android/app/src/main/java/com/chatapp/MainActivity.java` and this is mostly because of the react-navigation version we use for this guide wich is v5.X

 ```js
 ...